gap-system/gap/INSTALL.md

 If you want to run a quick test of your GAP installation (though this is not required), you can read in a test script that exercises some GAP's capabilities.
-The test requires about 1 GB of memory and should run in under a minute on an up-to-date desktop computer.
+To run this test, we recommend to use a computer with at least 1 GB of memory; on an up-to-date desktop computer, it should complete in about a minute.
 You will get a large number of lines with output about the progress of the tests, for example:

     gap> Read( Filename( DirectoriesLibrary( "tst" ), "testinstall.g" ) );
     You should start GAP4 using `gap -A -x 80 -r -m 100m -o 1g -K 2g'.